 If you can't figure out what parasites you found in your tortoise's poop, take photos and show them to your veterinarian.
 It's also a good idea to take a fresh fecal sample with you for a thorough, professional lab analysis.

 WARNING!
-Never use an ivermectin dewormer, e.g. Heartgard for dogs/cats, on tortoises or turtles.
-It's toxic and deadly for them!
+Never use a dewormer with the active ingredient ivermectin (for example, Heartgard for dogs and cats) on tortoises or turtles.
+Ivermectin is toxic and deadly for chelonians.

 Not everything you see moving under the microscope is pathogenic (disease causing).
 Tortoises have many beneficial bacteria present in their bowels to help break down food.
 This bacterial action is further helped by "good parasites".
 Routine deworming may disrupt this essential process.

 For example, Nyctotherus, a ciliated protozoan, is considered an important part of the intestinal microflora.
 The 2008 book "Zoo and Wild Animal Medicine Current Therapy" by Fowler, DVM, DIPL ACZM, ACVIM, ABVT & Miller, DVM, DIPL ACZM lists both Nyctotherus and Balantidium ciliates as beneficial organisms in giant tortoises and thus should not be treated.
-Mader's book (see books) agrees with the nonpathogenicity.
-Though, Klingenberg (see books below) writes that Balantidium coli is the only ciliate known to cause disease in tortoises.
+Mader's book Reptile Medicine and Surgery (2006) agrees with the nonpathogenicity.
+Though, Klingenberg in Understanding Reptile Parasites (2007) writes that Balantidium coli is the only ciliate known to cause disease in tortoises.

 As with most areas of tortoise care, there's not always a consensus of opinion among tortoise experts and keepers about parasite treatment.
 Many keepers feel that tortoises should not be dewormed unless a fecal exam shows a heavy enough parasite load and/or the tortoise exhibits symptoms.
 Others think that routine deworming is a necessity for captive tortoises to help keep the parasite burdens low.